Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 #### Structure Like You Mean It
 > Friends Don’t Let Friends Mess with System Path

-If you are battling circular imports, `import src`, or shoving `sys.path` hack to make your code run, congrats—you are slinging mediocre joker code—pure clown project structure so tangled, it would make Danes yeet their Carlsberg.
+If you are battling circular imports, `import src`, or shoving `sys.path` hack to make your code run, congrats, you are slinging mediocre joker code, pure clown project structure so tangled, it would make Danes yeet their Carlsberg.

 This chapter is about structure: a pragmatic project structure , built for ETC—easy to change, test, onboard.
 Why?
 Control.
 A pragmatic designed system keeps bugs, delays, and costs from screwing your reputation and your company, a distance.
-Like milk on the fridge door or the trash bin under the kitchen's sink, everything ought to be where it belongs—because losing control is Danish lifestyle. it is not an option.
+Like milk on the fridge door or the trash bin under the kitchen's sink, everything ought to be where it belongs, because losing control is Danish lifestyle.
+It is not an option.

 ##### 1.1 Structure is Your Danish Kontrol

 You are in WC, our favourite quiet office room,  picture this, the toilet paper is across the room.
-You reach for it—shit gets messy, literally.
+You reach for it, shit gets messy, literally.
 That is code without structure.
-In a Danish flat, the bin is under the kitchen sink, milk is on the fridge door, butter is in its slot—order kills chaos.
+In a Danish flat, the bin is under the kitchen sink, milk is on the fridge door, butter is in its slot, order kills chaos.
 Danes are busy being happy.
 No time for _rod_.

 A Python project is no different.
 Misplace a file, and you are out of control: bugs creep, shipping stalls, your reputation tanks, production costs skyrocket.
 A pragmatic project structure means it is ETC—easy to change, test, onboard.
 It puts you in charge.
 No hunting, no cursing.

-Use `uv init --lib` and `SOLID` principles—`Single Responsibility (S)`, `Dependency Inversion (D)` and `Interface Segregation` —to craft a system as tight as a Copenhagen kitchen.
+Use `uv init --lib` and `SOLID` principles—`Single Responsibility (S)`, `Dependency Inversion (D)` and `Interface Segregation`, to craft a system as tight as a Copenhagen kitchen.
 Yes, you heard me correct, principles also applies to our project structure as much as they apply to the code we write.

 ##### 1.2 Step 1: Clean Slate - `uv init --lib nudge`

 ###### Building `nudge`: A Pragmatic Book Recommender

-Let us craft `nudge`, a book recommendation system that is all about practical nudges to great reads—no fluff, just results.
+Let us craft `nudge`, a book recommendation system that is all about practical nudges to great reads, no fluff, just results.
 We are diving in with [`uv`](https://docs.astral.sh/uv/) because it’s the pragmatic choice: `uv init --lib nudge`.
-It is stepping into a Copenhagen flat—clean, logical, primed for `hygge` without the clutter.
+It is stepping into a Copenhagen flat, clean, logical, primed for `hygge` without the clutter.

 This command sets up a lean foundation: [`pyproject.toml`](https://peps.python.org/pep-0518/) at the core, ready to orchestrate packaging, linters, type checkers, and whatever else you throw at it.
 No overengineered nonsense—`uv` gives you what you need to ship.
 The `src/nudge/` directory is your blank canvas for code that *works*.
 Want truth?
 We’ll carve it out ourselves: `mkdir tests/` to keep things Noma's kitchen-knives' sharp focus with tests that don’t lie.

 We’ll loop back to `pyproject.toml` to squeeze some ounce of utility from it.
 For now let's zero on structure.
 Built to deliver, not to impress.
 No one-file dumpster fires or import roulette.
 This is ETC's base: change code? `src/`.
 Test it? `tests/`.
 Onboard?
 'Code is here, tests there.'
-Control starts here—no `sys.path` clownery, no joker code slipping through.
+Control starts here, no `sys.path` clownery, no joker code slipping through.

  `````{tab-set}
 ````{tab-item} Intial Layout